Hamna-Ahmad/Paintify-App/README.md

 # Paintify

-Paintify is a web application that allows you to turn any picture into paintings.
+Paintify is a mock web application that allows you to turn any picture into paintings.
 Whether you want to transform a photo of your pet into a Picasso-style artwork or convert a picture of your house into an oil painting, Paintify provides the tools to bring your creative visions to life.

 ## Features